argoso/argoso.github.io/_posts/2023-04-13-post-kube_rancher.md

 ---
-title: "Post: Kubernetes node for Rancher on Debian 11."
+title: "Post: Kubernetes node for Rancher on Debian 11 VM."
 last_modified_at: 2023-04-13T22:02:02-05:00
 categories:
   - Blog